chrisbinsunny/flippy/README.md

 # Flippy- Flip it 🎡

-Get ready to flip your widgets like never before!
-Introducing Flippy - an interactive flip widget for Flutter.
-Flippy is built to be highly customizable, easy to use and provides an intuitive way to flip between two sides of a card.
+Flippy is an interactive flip widget for Flutter.
+With Flippy, you can easily customize and flip between two sides of a card in an intuitive way.
+This widget is built to be highly customizable and easy to use, making it the perfect addition to your Flutter app.
+Get ready to take your widgets to the next level with Flippy!

 ## Getting started